eth-ait/aitwebsite/_people/tlangerak.md

 <h2>About Me</h2>
     <p>
       I am a PhD student in the <a class="a-text-ext" href="http://ait.inf.ethz.ch" target="_blank">Advanced Interactive Technologies lab</a> at ETH Zurich under the supervision of <a href="/people/hilliges/" title="Professor Otmar Hilliges" target="_blank" class="a-text-ext">Prof. Otmar Hilliges</a>.
       I have double-degree in Human-Computer Interaction & Design from Aalto University, Finland and the University of Twente, the Netherlands.
-During my master's I did an internship in the User Interfaces group led by Antti Oulasvirta at Aalto University.
+During my master`s I did an internship in the User Interfaces group led by Antti Oulasvirta at Aalto University.
 Before that I completed a B.Sc. in Industrial Design at the University of Technology Eindhoven, the Netherlands.
     </p>

     <h3>Research Interests</h3>
     <p>
     At the moment I an interested in modelling how humans interact with the digital world to optimize interfaces.
 My current research is at the intersection of Human-Computer Interaction, Optimization and Reinforcement Learing (RL).
 I focus on modelling user interactions with their environment via multi-agent RL.
 Prior to this I focused on haptic feedback systems.
 Specifically I built custom actuators and developed novel control strategies for haptic interactions in Virtual and Augmented Reality.
     </p>

     <p>
         You can also find me on <a href="https://www.linkedin.com/in/thomas-langerak-0b441064/">Linkedin</a>, and <a href="https://scholar.google.com/citations?user=2e-5M5MAAAAJ&hl=en">Google scholar</a>.
     </p>

-<h2>Publications </h2>
+<h2>Publications</h2>

 {% include get-publications.html filter="person" key="Langerak" full-width=true %}

-<h2>Academic Activities</h3>
+<h2>Academic Activities</h2>
   <h3>Reviewing</h3>
       <dl>
         <dt>2023</dt><dd>DIS</dd>